4th graders can now join the SRE CHOIR! Information went home with all 4th grade students who are interested in joining the SRE choir.

 There may be one more performance added later.
 You will be kept informed of any additions.

 Some people only DREAM of meeting their FAVORITE MUSICIANS....

-I get to teach mine
+I teach mine!

 Last week, the 3rd, 4th and 5th grade students started to learn how to play the ukulele!
 They are doing a great job!
 They have learned 3 chords (F major, C major and C7) and are getting really good at changing chords during a song.
 There are lots of songs that you can play with just 2 chords (F and C7).
 Here are a few: